Edward Hamilton (priest)

 The Venerable Edward James Hamilton (1819–1896) was a cleric in the Church of Ireland.

 Biography

 He was born in 1819, the son of the Reverend Richard Hamilton and Catherine Tipping.

 He became Archdeacon of Derry in 1873.
 In 1874 he was a member of the committee formed to ensure return of Edward J. Gibson (Conservative) as MP for the Dublin University seat.

 He was the main landowner in the townland of Cornonagh/Cornoonagh in the early part of the 19th century.
+During the famine, the Hamilton family contributed virtually nothing to the relief of their tenants suffering from the potato blight.